aroberge/avantpy/docs/html/_sources/index.rst.txt

 .. warning::

     This is pre-alpha software, currently in development.
-    **Currently**, it is only tested from a local repository, and not installed from pypi.org using pip.
+    **Currently**, it is only tested from a local repository, and while it is available from pypi.org using pip, we do not test with such an installed version.

 What is AvantPy?